 Rarely, Besponsa can cause liver damage and changes in heart rhythm.
 Like Blincyto, Besponsa can cause reactions during infusion.5

 In rare cases, CAR-T cell therapy can cause a dangerous reaction called cytokine release syndrome (CRS).
 CRS occurs when T cells release too many cytokines.5 The mass release of cytokines (chemicals that direct immune response) shows that the treatment is working, but the cytokines can also cause inflammation and affect blood pressure.14 Symptoms of CRS include high fever, chills, nausea, vomiting, diarrhea, muscle and joint pain, and dizziness.
 CRS can even occur days or weeks after treatment.
-The risk of CRS means that CAR-T cell therapy can currently only be administered at approved medical treatment centers.
-Supportive therapies, such as steroids or the anti-inflammatory drug Actemra (Tocilzumab), can help control CRS.15
+The risk of CRS means that CAR-T cell therapy can currently only be administered at specifically approved CAR-T cell treatment centers.
+Supportive therapies, such as steroids or the anti-inflammatory drug Actemra (tocilzumab), can help control CRS.15

 Immunotherapy shows promising results in treating adults and children whose ALL does not respond to standard, first-line chemotherapy treatment.
 Scientists are working on modifying CAR-T cell therapy so an “off-the-shelf” version is available, eliminating the need to harvest T cells from each individual.
 This would make CAR-T cell therapy cheaper, quicker, and more easily available.
 While it’s too early to say whether immunotherapy could become a first-line treatment for some types of ALL, research is ongoing, and major advances are expected.16